pairwinter/generator-tiny/README.md

 *   dialog-grid

 ##4, do you want to add form validation code?

+##5, The root path that you place the files that for your testing.
+we will generate 3 files for testing
+1, testingRootPath/app/settings/contact/profileAppTest.html, if you use the grunt serve to open this file, this file will show the usage of the new created app.
+2, testingRootPath/test/settings/contact/profileApp-unitTest.js
+3, testingRootPath/test/settings/contact/profileApp-endToEndTest.js

 ##5, delete the files that you just created with the option --delete
 `tiny:backbone appModuleName --delete`, this will delete the files that you created.